-The Seminary prohibits the unlawful possession, use, or distribution of illicit drugs by students and employees.
-The Seminary, through its security department, will involve local law enforcement officials for suspected illegal drug violations on the school's property or as part of the school's activities.
-Any student charged with possession, use, or distribution of illegal drugs will be immediately placed on disciplinary probation pending legal outcome of the charge.
-If a student is found guilty, it will be recommended that the student be suspended for a time period to be determined according to the seriousness of the offense.
+Any student charged with possession, use, or distribution of illegal drugs will be immediately placed on disciplinary probation pending the legal outcome of the charge.
+If a student is found guilty, the student will be suspended for a period to be determined in relation to the seriousness of the offense.
 Readmission after such an offense must involve evidence of genuine repentance with a disciplinary probationary status for at least one semester.
 Other consequences, such as non-recommendation for placement and non-awarding of degrees, also could result.
-In issues of drug use that is voluntarily self-reported and/or brought to the school by concerned persons, it would warrant an investigation and/or assessment by the Dean of Students and a qualified person he deems necessary and beneficial.
+In issues of drug use that is voluntarily self-reported and/or brought to the school by concerned persons, it would warrant an investigation and/or assessment by the Dean of Students and a qualified person deems necessary and beneficial.
 For resources related to drug and alcohol dependency please contact Student Life.